kubernetes/enhancements/keps/sig-scheduling/20190317-non-preempting-priorityclass.md

 * Conformance requirements for non-preempting PriorityClasses are agreed upon.

 ## Testing Plan
-Add unit and e2e tests for nonpreempting PriorityClasses to the existing scheduler tests.
+Add unit, integration e2e tests for nonpreempting PriorityClasses to the existing scheduler tests.
+Integration tests should be a focus.

 Ensure existing tests (for preempting PriorityClasses) do not break.